WilliamClintC/RA_task_Co/readme.md

 - Completed mileage entries for all available projects

-**Key Finding**: 40 out of 203 projects have officially documented "NA" (not available) project lengths as stated in project proposals.
+**Key Finding**: 40 out of 203 projects have officially documented "NA" (not available) project lengths as stated in the official project proposals.

 ### Phase 12: Data Finalization (`14.ipynb`)
 **Objective**: Final data cleaning and output formatting